Johnson Aguiyi-Ironsi: Military career

 In 1942, Aguiyi-Ironsi joined the Nigerian Regiment, as a private with the seventh battalion.
 He was promoted in 1946 to company sergeant major.
 Also in 1946, Aguiyi-Ironsi was sent on an officer training course in Staff College, Camberley, England.
 On 12 June 1949, after completion of his course at Camberley, he received a short-service commission as a second lieutenant in the Royal West African Frontier Force, with a subsequent retroactive promotion to lieutenant effective from the same date.

 Aguiyi-Ironsi was granted a regular commission on 16 May 1953 (seniority from 8 October 1947), and was promoted to captain with effect from the same date (seniority from 8 October 1951).

 Aguiyi-Ironsi was one of the officers who served as equerry for Queen Elizabeth II of the United Kingdom and Nigeria when she visited Nigeria in 1956 and so he was appointed a Member of the Royal Victorian Order (MVO).
 He was promoted to Major on 8 October 1958.

-In 1960, Aguiyi-Ironsi was made commandant of the fifth battalion in Kano, Nigeria, with the rank of lieutenant colonel.
+In 1960, Aguiyi-Ironsi was made commanding officer of the 5th Battalion in Kano, Nigeria, with the rank of lieutenant colonel.

+In November 1960, the 5th Battalion under Aguiyi-Ironsi was dispatched to the Republic of the Congo as part of United Nations Operation in the Congo (ONUC).
+It was stationed in Kivu Province and headquartered in Bukavu.
+On 15 December and Austrian medical unit arrived in Bukavu.
+Fearing they were Belgian troops, Congolese gendarmes, soldiers, and civilians began accosting the contingent.
+Aguiyi-Ironsi attempted to diffuse the situation, but Congolese troops eventually abducted the Austrians and detained them in the city's prison.
+He continued to negotiate with local authorities to release the Austrians but the Congolese forces refused to let the Austrians leave.
+With negotiations proving unfruitful, a rescue operation was organised by Aguiyi-Ironsi's second-in-command, Major Roderick Galloway.
+Late in the morning on 16 December he ordered Galloway to intervene and rescue the prisoners.
+Fighting broke out and Kivu Provincial President Jean Miruho demanded that the Nigerian forces withdraw to their camp.
+Aguiyi-Ironsi refused and in returned called for the withdrawal of all Congolese forces and the release of the Austrians.
+With the arrival of reinforcements late in the afternoon, the Nigerians eventually prevailed and were able to free the Austrians.